jstaf/onedriver/README.md

 If the filesystem appears to hang or "freeze" indefinitely, its possible the fileystem has crashed.
-To resolve this, just restart the program by unmounting and remounting things via the GUI or by running `fusermount -uz $MOUNTPOINT` on the command-line.
+To resolve this, just restart the program by unmounting and remounting things via the GUI or by running `fusermount3 -uz $MOUNTPOINT` on the command-line.

 If you really want to go back to a clean slate, onedriver can be completely